projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

    .. note::
-      All customized scenario XMLs will be in user-defined groups, which are located in ``misc/vm_configs/xmls/config-xmls/[board]/user_defined/``.
+      All customized scenario XMLs will be in user-defined groups, which are located in ``misc/config_tools/data/[board]/user_defined/``.

-   Before saving the scenario XML, the configuration app validates the configurable items.
-If errors exist, the configuration app lists all incorrect configurable items and shows the errors as below:
+   Before saving the scenario XML, the configuration editor validates the configurable items.
+If errors exist, the configuration editor lists all incorrectly configured items and shows the errors as below:

    .. figure:: images/err_acrn_configuration.png
       :align: center